mattsalt/national-rail-darwin/README.md

     //do stuff
 })
 ```
-Returns the next train leaving from supplied station calling at the destination CrsCode.
+Returns the next train leaving from supplied station calling at the destination CRSCode.